apernet/mwgp/README.md

 Multiple WireGuard Proxy
 ===============

-mwgp is a WireGuard proxy designed to reuse one UDP port for multiple WireGuard interfaces, and still can be connected with the original WireGuard implementation.
+mwgp is a proxy software for WireGuard traffic that supports port multiplexing and experimental traffic obfuscation (see below).
+It is compatible with the official WireGuard client.

-It is useful if you want to run multiple WireGuard interfaces with `AllowedIPs=0.0.0.0/0, ::/0` on a server that only has limited UDP ports available.
+A common use case is to run multiple WireGuard instances on a single UDP port, each configured with `AllowedIPs=0.0.0.0/0, ::/0`.

-This project is internally used in haruue-net to reduce the ports requirement of some mystery traffic forwarding services.

-This project also comes with an experimental traffic obfuscation (see below).

 ## How it works

 See [PRINCIPLES.md](./PRINCIPLES.md).

-TLDR: mwgp utilizes the server-side private key to decrypt and extract the client-side public key from the handshake initiation messages, distinguishes every WireGuard peer by sender and receiver index in the WireGuard protocol, and forwards them by matching rules with the client-side public key. mwgp also solves the sender and receiver index conflict with a mechanism named "WGIT".
+TLDR: mwgp-server decrypts handshake messages by the given server-side private key.
+It is able to identify the sender of the message by its public key, keep records of the corresponding index, and forward all subsequent data messages to the desired destination according to this unencrypted index in the packet header, without decrypting the data messages. mwgp also resolves the index conflict by a mechanism called WireGuard Index Translation.

 ## Install